newatoms/guides/be-a-managing-director/readme.md

 ### Make sure everyone gets what they need

-This means making sure everyone gets to live a good life if they are part of our company.
+This means making sure everyone gets to live a good life if they are a part of our company.

 A core assumption of what we do is that people perform best in groups, when they are developing, and when they are happy.